Can Muscle Dysmorphia Be Considered An Eating Disorder?

-We know that muscle dysmorphia does have its roots in sports and bodybuilding.
-Many sports stress the importance of being bigger, faster, and stronger.
-While being powerful and dominant can be beneficial for those who want to become successful athletes, some people try to improve on those traits even more, in their pursuit if feeling adequate.
+Since this point, researchers have hypothesized that the condition can occur as a result of intense focus on sports and performance.
+This may be because many forms of sports might stress the importance of being bigger, faster and stronger than competitors.
+While being powerful and dominant can be beneficial for those who want to become successful athletes, some people might try to improve on those traits even more, which can have negative effects.

 Do You Know Someone Who Might Have Muscle Dysmorphia?